Hub-of-all-Things/doc/source/index.md

 }
 ```

-> ID_1 and ID_2 must be replaced with the IDs of the types you want
+> ID_1 and ID_2 must be replaced with the IDs of Types you want

 > Example response: